daarnolducsd/ep5book/docs/04-week4.md

 We could also do this "manually" by copying the values of the intercept and slope coefficient from our output, but using macros ensures we will not make any transcription errors.

 Not only does Stata store useful macros for you, but you can also construct your own macros in Stata.
 This can be useful when you are typing something over and over that is very long.
 Instead of repeatedly typing, you can store the information in a macro.
-For example, one common way to use macros is to store a list of variable.
+For example, one common way to use macros is to store a list of variables.
 In the next example, we will create a **global macro** that stores a list of variables.

 ```stata